 By looking through your Google Analytics and search factors, an SEO can determine the main issues with your website and what areas can be improved.
 They can then use this information to make suggestions on what they would do if you were to hire them for the project.

 Be sure that their audit report includes issues, suggested improvements, the cost for the service, how solving this issue will improve your business, and what they will do if the first plan of attack doesn’t work.
 By getting a complete guide from your SEO, you can ensure they’re prepared and fully understand what they’re doing.

 Request an Accurate Timeline

 When talking with an SEO you’re considering hiring, ask them to provide you with a realistic timeline for the work they will be doing.
-This timeline should also consider the amount of time it will take to create content, update the design of the website, and add keywords and descriptions to past pages and posts.
+This timeline should also consider the time it will take to create content, update the website’s design, and add keywords and descriptions to past pages and posts.

 Seek out Articles and Videos to Support Suggestions

-The thought of potentially waiting a year to see results from your SEO strategy is intimidating for many, but laying a solid foundation means you’ll need to make fewer changes in the future.
-But it also means you may not know for months that something is off or that a keyword isn’t as strong as you thought.
+The thought of potentially waiting a year to see results from your SEO strategy is intimidating for many, but laying a solid foundation means you’ll need to make fewer changes.
+But it also means you may not know for months if something is off or a keyword isn’t as strong as you thought.

 To help ensure you’re moving in the right direction, seek out articles, guides, or other materials that explain basic search engine strategies.
 Educate yourself on what’s standard practice in SEO.
-The goal is not necessarily to learn the intricate details, but to be wise enough gauge your expectations.
+The goal is not necessarily to learn the intricate details but to be wise enough to gauge your expectations.